 Various clinical studies have demonstrated that taking a hydrolyzed collagen supplement can reduce wrinkles and boost skin elasticity.
 Take at least 10,000mg of collagen per day for eight weeks in order to achieve visible results.

 If you are trying to lose weight, do not lose more than 1-2 pounds per week.
+Any faster, and you could be at risk for even flabbier arms and stretch marks.
 It’s also important to have a nutritious and protein-packed diet while you’re losing weight in order to preserve your muscle mass.
 Additionally, incorporate strength training into your routine.

 Engaging in aerobic exercise and strength training can help to reduce upper arm flabbiness.
 The muscles on the back of your arms are called triceps.
 To tone your triceps, try doing push-ups and other tricep-building exercises.